 A mini-pupillage is an opportunity for those who are intent upon pursuing a career at the Commercial Bar to spend some time at Fountain Court Chambers in order to meet some of our members and gain an introduction to the type of work we do.
 It also forms a key part of the application for pupillage.

-Please note that for 2018 applications (for pupillage commencing in 2019), Fountain Court will require all applicants for pupillage to have completed a three day assessed mini-pupillage, save in exceptional circumstances.
+Please note that for 2019 applications (for pupillage commencing in 2020), Fountain Court will normally require all applicants for pupillage to have completed a three day assessed mini-pupillage before applying.

-The mini-pupillage will last for three days, during which time you will sit with two or three members, learn about life at Fountain Court Chambers, and complete a short piece of assessed written work.
+The mini-pupillage will last for two or three days, during which time you will sit with two or three members, learn about life at Fountain Court Chambers, and complete a short piece of assessed written work.
 We are conscious that there are many demands on applicants’ time but this system has proved to be a more effective and fair way of selecting candidates than one based on the Pupillage Gateway forms and interview alone.
-We also know that fitting in mini-pupillages can be particularly difficult for those doing the GDL and will prioritise the Christmas slots for such candidates.
+We require our mini-pupils to have commenced legal study before doing a mini-pupillage.
+We know that fitting in mini-pupillages can be particularly difficult for those doing the GDL and will prioritise the Christmas slots for such candidates.